 Milk ordering when turnover doubles

-Ice bin hygiene as adoption infrastructure
+Ice bin hygiene as part of adoption

-Shared pantries with iced coffee demand need ice bins treated like production equipment—not optional Friday wipes.
+Shared pantries with iced coffee demand need ice bins treated like production equipment, not optional Friday wipes.
 Humidity accelerates biofilm risk when bins sit warm between rushes.
 Include ice hygiene expectations in ambassador training during pilot week one; facilities tickets often trace back to bins, not espresso mechanics.

 Tower docks and humidity on the same service visit